M-o-a-T/moat-kv/docs/source/translator.rst

 Converters
 ==========

-While the ``(None,"map")`` contains a single mapping, ``(None,"conv")`` contains an additional single level of names.
-A mapping must be applied to a user before it is used.
+While the ``(None,"map")`` subtree contains a single mapping, ``(None,"conv")`` uses an additional single level of codec group names.
+A mapping must be applied to a user (by adding a "conv=GROUPNAME" to the user's aux data field) before it is used.
 This change is instantaneous, i.e. an existing user does not need to reconnect.

 Below that, converter naming works like that for mappings.
 Of course, the